FrendsPlatform/Frends.Sql/README.md

 `dotnet build`

 Run Tests
-To run the tests you will need an SQL server.
+To run the tests you will need an SQL server (you can use prepared docker-compose file to run it out of box).
 You can set the database connection string in test project [appsettings.json](Frends.Sql.Tests/appsettings.json) file

 `dotnet test Frends.Sql.Tests`